SERVAIS URTEXT SERIES

 Servais and Grégoir - 1re Duo brillant sur un Thème de Donizetti (Urtext Edition)

-Duo brillant is arguably the strongest example of the Grégoir–Servais collaboration.
-It is based on a two-part aria: “Ah! quando in regio” and “No, che infelice appieno,” from Donizetti’s Ugo, Conte di Parigi, sung by the character Bianca.
-The work is dedicated to Léopold I of Belgium.
+The Duo brillant is based on Bianca’s two-part aria, “Ah! quando in regio” and “No, che infelice appieno,” from Donizetti’s Ugo, Conte di Parigi.
+The cello writing is highly virtuosic, in the spirit of Servais’s most challenging fantasies, though Servais provides ossia passages in several of the most difficult spots.
+The work is arguably the strongest example of the Grégoir-Servais collaboration and was dedicated to Léopold I of Belgium.

 Servais and Grégoir - Fra Diavolo, 2me Grand Duo Brillant (Urtext edition)

-Perhaps the most widely known example of the cello–piano opera fantasy genre is the Grand Duo Concertant sur des thèmes de Robert le Diable by Frédéric Chopin and Auguste Franchomme.
-A fine and lesser-known example, however, is the Deuxième grand duo brillant based on Daniel Auber’s opéra comique Fra Diavolo, composed by Joseph Grégoir and François Servais.
-In this work, both the piano and cello parts are treated as equal partners, engaging in a rich musical dialogue that evokes the style of late Beethoven or Mendelssohn sonatas.
-The cello writing is highly virtuosic, in the spirit of Servais’s more demanding works such as Souvenir de Spa and Carnaval de Venise.
-To aid less advanced performers, Servais included ossia passages in several challenging sections; all are preserved in this edition.
-The work is dedicated to Mademoiselle Louise Cotelle.
+Perhaps the most widely known example of the cello-and-piano opera fantasy genre is Chopin and Franchomme’s Grand Duo Concertant sur des thèmes de Robert le Diable.
+A fine and lesser-known example is the Deuxième grand duo brillant, based on Daniel Auber’s opéra comique Fra Diavolo and composed by Joseph Grégoir and François Servais.
+In this work, the piano and cello are treated as equal partners, engaging in a rich musical dialogue that evokes the style of late Beethoven or Mendelssohn sonatas.

 Servais and Léonard - 2me Grand Duo de Concert sur des thèmes de Beethoven (Urtext Edition)